iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

     Note that [PHP-Debug's GitHub page](https://github.atom.io/packages/php-debug) has example `php.ini` settings for _Xdebug 2_.
 Ignore these.
 We'll be using _Xdebug 3_ because it is compatible with PHP 8.1 (more on this below)

 1. Configure Atom's PHP-Debug settings.
     1. Path mappings.
-Drupal programs are in subfolders of `/var/www/drupal/web` of the guest-remote VM whereas I am editing them in the host-local subdirectories of `/Users/iainhouston/bradford-abbas.uk/web` and so the Atom PHP-Debug path mapping is a JSON dictionary expression like this:
+Drupal programs are in the `themes/contrib` and `modules/contrib` subfolders of `/var/www/drupal/web` of the guest-remote VM whereas I am editing them in the host-local subdirectories of `/Users/me/mysite/web` and so the Atom PHP-Debug path mapping is a JSON dictionary expression like this:

         ```json
         [{"remotePath":"/var/www/drupal/web","localPath":"/Users/me/mysite/web"}]